EMBRYOPSIDA Pirani & Prado

 2. Schisandra Blume + Kadsura Jussieu

-Lianes, climbing by twining; (silicon concentration high); distinctive neolignans, myricetin +; vessel elements with simple perforation plates, (torus-margo pits + - Schisandra); nodes 1:3; sclereids fibre-like, with crystals in the walls; stomata also laterocytic; leaves (two-ranked), lamina (vernation involute), teeth with clear persistent swollen cap into which proceed higher order veins as well as secondaries or tertiaries (margins entire); plant monoecious or dioecious; P 5-15; staminate flowers: A (4-7), ± connate, endothecium biseriate; pollen grains heteropolar, not syncolpate at proximal pole, (6 colpate - 3 long, meeting at one pole, 3 short); pistillodes 0; carpellate flowers: staminodes 0; G 12-many, stigma papillate; ovules 2-5(-11)/carpel, parietal tissue 2-4 cells across, nucellar cap ca 2 cells across; (more than one embryo sac developing); fruit berrylets, usu.
+Lianes, climbing by twining; (silicon concentration high); distinctive neolignans, myricetin +; vessel elements with simple perforation plates, (torus-margo pits + - Schisandra); nodes 1:3; sclereids fibre-like, with crystals in the walls; stomata also laterocytic; leaves (two-ranked), lamina (vernation involute), teeth with clear persistent swollen cap into which proceed higher order veins as well as secondaries or tertiaries (margins entire); plant monoecious or dioecious; P 5-15; staminate flowers: (4-7), ± connate, endothecium biseriate; pollen grains heteropolar, not syncolpate at proximal pole, (6 colpate - 3 long, meeting at one pole, 3 short); pistillodes 0, (residual apex + - Schisandra); carpelate flowers: staminodes 0; G 12-many, stigma papillate; ovules 2-5(-11)/carpel, ?type, parietal tissue 2-4 cells across, nucellar cap ca 2 cells across; (more than one embryo sac developing); fruit berrylets, usu.
 2-seeded, inner hypodermal layer of pericarp with anticlinally-elongated cells receptacle enlarging greatly; endotesta also lignified; cotyledons convolute; n also = 7.

 2/50.
 Sri Lanka, East Asia to W. Malesia, S.E.
 U.S.A., Mexico (map: from Saunders 1998, 2000).[Photo - Infructescence.]